-MODULE TITLE LEARNING OBJECTIVES Reasons for Property Deductibles Explain how deductibles in property insurance benefit the insured.
+MODULE TITLE LEARNING OBJECTIVES Valuation of Liability Claims Explain how the amount payable for a claim covered under a liability insurance policy is determined.
+Reasons for Property Deductibles Explain how deductibles in property insurance benefit the insured.
 Liability Deductibles and Self-Insured Retentions Explain when and why deductibles and self-insured retentions are appropriate for use in liability insurance.
 Other Sources Of Recovery Describe the multiple sources of recovery that may be available to an insurance policyholder for a covered loss.